The night of the great flood

 A completed Kingdom, ready for war

-Move and Discover
+Move and Combat

 • When a unit is moved into contact with an enemy unit, they may roll to attack in the combat phase, or if within range – shoot them!